-This case study shows how we took Herts Independent Living Service on a journey to meet their budgetary and environmental objectives and improve air quality through fleet electrification
+This case study shows how we took Herts Independent Living Service (HILS) on a journey to meet their budgetary and environmental objectives, improving air quality through fleet electrification.

 About Herts Independent Living Service

-Its fleet comprises of Hyundai i10 and i30 and Nissan Micra.
-Vehicles operate a typical six-hour business day, from 9:00am to 3:00pm, seven days a week, out of one of four business locations in Hertfordshire, St Albans, Ware, Letchworth and Hemel Hempstead.
+Its fleet comprises of Hyundai i10 and i30, and Nissan Micra.
+Vehicles operate a typical six-hour business day, from 9:00am to 3:00pm, seven days a week.
+They are based out of one of four business locations in Hertfordshire: St Albans, Ware, Letchworth and Hemel Hempstead.
 All of the vehicles surveyed were stored at these locations each night.

-- To improve the organisation’s environment credentials, with a particular focus on air quality,
+- To improve the organisation’s environmental credentials, with a particular focus on air quality

-Electric Blue worked with our client to focus on how electric vehicles (EVs) can support these objectives, and specifically on which vehicles/routes could be changed to EVs, and what supporting charger infrastructure would be needed.
+Electric Blue worked with HILS to focus on how electric vehicles (EVs) could support their objectives, by looking at which vehicles or routes could be replaced with EVs, and what supporting charger infrastructure would be needed.
 The challenges also included alleviating any potential concerns about the range of EVs, and the scope for expansion for future operations.
 Our solution was delivered with a three-stage process: evaluation, recommendation, and adoption of EVs.

 Our Solution - EVolve

-The trial proved so successful that HILS are now running with two 100% electric vehicles, and are looking to electrify the remainder of their fleet as and when vehicles are required to be replaced.
+The trial proved so successful that HILS are now running their service with two 100% electric EVs , and are looking to electrify the remainder of their fleet, as and when vehicles are required to be replaced.
 A rewarding venture leading to a wider uptake of EVs, with significant savings and reduced emissions, HILS can deliver their services with the knowledge that they are contributing to the drive towards cleaner air.